The Double Hour: Plot

 Sonia, a maid in a hotel in Turin, is cleaning a guest's bathroom when the guest apparently jumps out the bedroom window to her death.

 Later, Sonia attends a speed dating event where she meets Guido, a former policeman who now works as a security guard.
 They strike up a friendship, and spend some time together after the event.
 As they part, Guido notices that the time is 23:23 - a double hour, when the hour and minute are the same.
 He believes that at such times, one may make a wish and it will be granted - although he admits to Sonia that it doesn't always work.

 Some days later, Guido takes Sonia to the country villa where he works.
 The villa has an elaborate security system, but Guido disables part of the system so that the two of them can go for a walk in the grounds.

 In the woods, they are ambushed by an armed man and Guido is knocked unconscious.
-Waking up in the villa, he is forced by armed men in balaclavas to disable the security system.
+Waking up in the villa, he is forced by armed men in balaclava to disable the security system.
 The robbers systematically loot the villa of its art treasures and other valuables.
 As they leave, the leader of the gang menaces Sonia, suggesting he is about to rape her.
 Enraged, Guido launches himself at him.
 They struggle, and a shot is fired, but it is not clear what happened next.

 Sonia is shown back at work, then visiting Guido's grave-site.
 She is distracted at work, frequently seeing glimpses of Guido's face, sometimes at a double hour.
 She is questioned by Dante, a policeman and former colleague of Guido, who suspects the robbery at the villa may have been an inside job.
 Dante gives her a photograph which appears to show her with Guido in Buenos Aires, although she has never been there.

 Sonia feels her sanity slipping away as her visions of Guido become more frequent and elaborate.
 Finally she is devastated when she hears that her friend and workmate, Margherita, has committed suicide by jumping out a window.

 At Margherita's funeral, Sonia is distraught when the officiating priest names the deceased as Sonia instead of Margherita.
 Bruno, a regular guest at the hotel, takes Sonia away in his car.
 He gives her a flask which he says contains coffee and a hint of liqueur.
 Sonia drinks, and is drugged.
 Bruno drives to a wooded area and drags Sonia out of the car, wrapping her in a plastic sheet and burying her in a shallow grave.
 Sonia blacks out, and is at the point of death when Guido digs her up and rescues her.

 Actually, Sonia is recovering from unconsciousness in a hospital.
 She learns that only three days have elapsed since the robbery, and everything she experienced since was only her imagination, as she lay in coma.
 She was wounded in the head by that gunshot.
 And Guido and Margherita are both alive and well.